-vegetable substitution: Try with pumpkin, butternut squash, red bell pepper, broccoli, spinach, kale, carrot, egg plant, tofu, chayote, snap peas, or any veggies you like.
+Pumpkin, butternut squash, red bell pepper, broccoli, spinach, kale, carrot, eggplant, tofu, chayote, snap peas, or any veggies you like.
 Get creative and experiment with different combinations to find your favorite!

 Step 1.
 Heat 1 tablespoon of oil in a pot, add chicken slices and cook until no longer pink.
 Move the chicken to a plate.

 Step 2.
 Heat the remaining oil, add shallot, garlic, and a crushed lemongrass stalk (white and pale green part only).
 Cook for 1-2 minutes until soft.

 Step 3.
 Dilute the red curry paste with 2 tablespoons of chicken stock (or chicken broth) in a small mixing bowl and add it to the pot.
 Stir-fry for 30-60 seconds until the paste has lost some of its moisture.